 Degradable, Biodegradable, Compostable – What is the difference?

 Currently, biodegradable items are getting pretty popular.
 But the truth is that companies confuse customers by labeling products as “biodegradable” or “compostable.”

 They try to portray something as “environmentally-friendly” without telling the whole story.

 What does it mean when something is “degradable” or “compostable”?
 What’s the difference between these terms?

-Most biodegradable plastic is made from the same materials as conventional petroleum-based plastics, but is has more chemicals which are causing the plastic to break down more rapidly, when exposed to air and heat.
+Most biodegradable plastic is made from the same materials as conventional petroleum-based plastics.
+They simply add more chemicals which are causing the plastic to break down more rapidly when exposed to air and heat.

 The title “bio” can be very misleading.

 Most importantly, biodegradable products require specific conditions to break down.